 Utagawa Kunisada: The prolific master of ukiyo-e

-12 minute read comments
+12 minute read see also thread comments

 Utawaga Kunisada (1786-1865) was another very prominent ukiyo-e artist of the late Edo period.
 He was a pupil of Toyokuni I and became one of the most successful and prolific designers of woodblock prints in the 19th century.
 Kunisada was known for his prolific portraits of Edo, Kabuki actors (yakusha-e) and beautiful women (bijin-ga), as well as for his series of landscapes (fūkei-ga) and historical scenes.